-Making the bread
+Making the Dough

-As we generally do, we used my little bread machine to do most of the work.
-Start by adding all of the dough ingredients to the bread pan in the order listed, and setting the bread machine to the dough cycle.
+As I generally do, I used the bread machine to do most of the work.
+I started by adding all of the dough ingredients to the bread pan in the order listed and setting the bread machine to the dough cycle.

 Making the Cinnamon Snowflake Bread